 Classrooms with Movable Chairs

 In the case of classrooms with movable chairs, instructors should ensure that the chairs are arranged consistent with how they are depicted on the seating chart.
-Since close contact group work is to be avoided, there should be no need for chairs to be moved and/or arranged differently than they are depicted on the seating chart.
 If the chairs and desks do deviate from what is depicted on the seating chart, instructors should work with their students so that the depicted order is restored at the beginning and/or end of class.